crotwell/TauP/src/doc/sphinx/source/calculations.rst

 an earthquake at due north (30,0) of the same station, 29.86 degrees and slightly smaller than the geodetic distance from an earthquake due east (30,0), 30.03 degrees, using the WGS84 ellipsoid.
+The geocentric distance is the same as spherical, 30 degrees, for the earthquake on the equator, but is even smaller, 29.83 degrees, for the earthquake to the north.

 The `best` method of calculating distance from latitude and longitude will depend on the phases of interest and the area of interest.
 Because TauP is
 spherical, the default is to not take the elliptical nature of the earth into account when calculating these distances.
+For deep ray paths, it may be more accurate to base the traveltime calculations based on the geocentric angle instead of the geodetic surface distance, but for shallow paths geodetic may be better.

-But this can be changed with the :code:`--geodetic` parameter, which implies that the given latitudes are geodetic instead of geocentric.
-Geodetic calculations use the geographiclib package of :cite:t:`Karney2013` `Karney` where the geocentric angle is determined from the surface distance (km) and the average radius of the geodesic, (2*equatorial+polar)/3.
+This can be changed with
+the :code:`--geodist` parameter, which can take any combination of `spherical`, `geocentric` or `geodetic`.
+Geodetic calculations use the
+geographiclib package of :cite:t:`Karney2013` `Karney` where the geocentric angle is determined from the surface distance (km) and the average radius of the geodesic, (2*equatorial+polar)/3.